All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 Did you know?

-Having an undetectable viral load (less than 20 copies/ml removes the risk of resistance
+Having an undetectable viral load (less than 20 copies/ml) removes the

 Resistance explained